jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 **Interpretation of Example 2.10:**

-Suppose we find $\hat{\beta}_1 \approx 0.092$.
+We find $\hat{\beta}_1 = 0.0827$.
 In the log-level model, this coefficient can be interpreted as the approximate percentage change in wage for a one-unit increase in education.
-So, approximately, each additional year of education is associated with a 9.2% increase in hourly wage.
-The intercept $\hat{\beta}_0$ represents the predicted log(wage) when education is zero.
-The R-squared value indicates the proportion of variation in $\log(\text{wage})$ explained by education.
+So, approximately, each additional year of education is associated with an 8.27% increase in hourly wage.
+The intercept $\hat{\beta}_0 = 0.5838$ represents the predicted log(wage) when education is zero.
+The R-squared value is 0.1858, indicating the proportion of variation in $\log(\text{wage})$ explained by education.

 ### Example 2.11: CEO Salary and Firm Sales (Log-Log Model)